Alliance for the Great Lakes: Accomplishments

 The alliance's reach has extended to Washington, D.C.
-In 1974, based on Polychlorinated Biphenyls' PCBs' devastating impact in the Great Lakes, the organization led efforts for Congress to ban the chemical through the Toxic Substances Control Act.
+In 1974, based on polychlorinated biphenyl's (PCB's) impact in the Great Lakes, the organization led efforts for Congress to ban the chemical through the Toxic Substances Control Act.
 In 1989, it initiated a lawsuit to prevent the illegal sale of the Lake Michigan lake bottom by the Illinois legislature to a prominent Chicago university.
-The case "Lake Michigan Federation v.
-U.S. Army Corps of Engineers" is a notable decision under the Public Trust Doctrine, which prohibits the sale of public Great Lakes resources to private entities.
+The case Lake Michigan Federation v.
+U.S. Army Corps of Engineers is a notable decision under the Public Trust Doctrine, which prohibits the sale of public Great Lakes resources to private entities.

 In 2002 and again in 2008, the Alliance, under Davis' leadership, helped write and partnered with business interests and other environmental organizations to pass the Great Lakes Legacy Act, funding Area of Concern cleanups.
 The Legacy Act became the forerunner to the Great Lakes Restoration Initiative, demonstrating that multi-sector collaboration and bipartisan political partnerships could successfully secure large-scale congressional appropriations for ecosystem revitalization.
 The Alliance also played a key role in authoring and passing the Great Lakes Basin Water Resources Compact, setting water conservation standards, which was signed into law in 2008.
 Continuing to build its Adopt-a-Beach program, the Alliance emphasized the importance of citizens' involvement.
 The program now boasts over 10,000 volunteers annually and has initiated data-driven conservation efforts.
 Volunteers collect and use their own data to implement smoking bans at public beaches and inform decisions on microplastics from cosmetics, which have the potential to harm ecosystem health.